 Once you have a data science portfolio with at least 2 projects, a presentation that you are comfortable giving, and a solid resume, you should go into your data science applications and interviews with more confidence.
 Don’t forget that you should be continually adding to your portfolio with every new project you do, either on your own or in your new work experiences.

-If you are finished with your portfolio and ready to begin your job search, check out our guide to landing a great job in data science to help you ensure you take all the right steps to success.
+If you are finished with your portfolio and ready to begin your job search, check out our guide to getting a great data science job to help you ensure you take all the right steps to success.